pingcap/docs/partitioned-table.md

 ### List partitioning

-Before creating a List partitioned table, you need to set the value of the session variable `tidb_enable_list_partition` to the default value `ON`.
+Before creating a List partitioned table, make sure that the session variable `tidb_enable_list_partition` is set to its default value `ON`.

 {{< copyable "sql" >}}